+Charge difference

-Charge difference 1x193 Set the number of degrees above the desired DHW temperature result in the DHW heating (charging) temperature. e that will
+Set the number of degrees above the desired DHW temperature that will result in the DHW heating (charging) temperature.

 Value: Number of degrees to be added to the desired DHW temperature to obtain the DHW heating (charging) temperature.